Data Access Security

 We also recommend that you use the access control functionality of your database management system to achieve the highest level of database security.

-By default, the Data Source Wizard allows only visual constructing of SQL queries using the built-in Query Builder.
+By default, the SQL Data Source wizard only allows the visual construction of SQL queries using the built-in Query Builder.
 Queries constructed using the Query Builder can only contain a SELECT statement and are guaranteed to be safe.

 Manual editing of SQL queries is considered unsafe and is disabled by default.
 You can enable SQL editing at your own risk using the approach described in the following online example: Report Designer for WPF - How to enable end-users to execute custom SQL.

 Specifies whether loading a custom assembly is allowed.